On the cohomology of finite-dimensional nilpotent groups and Lie rings

-Let $R$ be the subring of $\End_{def}(V)$ generated by $T$.
-Since $T$ is abelian and $T^p=T$, we have $R^p=R$.
-Moreover, $W$ and $V/W$ are $R$-irreducible (in the definable category) : let $W_1$ be a finite $R$-sub-module of $W$; in particular, this is a $T$-module, but, by connectedness of $T$, the action is trivial and $W_1=0$ since $V^{T}=0$; the proof for $V/W$ is similar since $(V/W)^{T}=0$.
-Then, we are done by Proposition \ref{anneau invariant}. \end{proof} \begin{corollary} In a finite-dimensional$^{\circ}$ theory, let $T$ be a definable connected abelian group with trivial $p$-torsion and $A$ be a definable connected $T$-module that is $p$-elementary as an abelian group.
-Suppose that $A^{T} = 0$.
-Then $V=V_1\oplus\dots\oplus V_r$, where each $V_i$ is a definable connected $T$-irreducible module. \end{corollary} \begin{proof} We may suppose that $V$ is not irreducible; let $V_1$ be a proper non-trivial definable connected sub-module.
-We proceed by induction on the length of $V_1$.
-If $\lg(V_1)=1$, we are done by corollary \ref{complement irreductible}.
-We may suppose that $\lg(V_1)>1$; so, there exists a proper non-trivial definable connected submodule $V_2$ such that $\lg(V_2)<\lg(V_1)$ and $\lg(V_2/V_1)<\lg(V_1)$, and we can conclude by induction. \end{proof}
+\end{proof} \begin{corollary} In a finite-dimensional$^{\circ}$ theory, let $T$ be a definable connected abelian group with trivial $p$-torsion and $V$ be a definable connected $T$-module that is $p$-elementary as an abelian group.
+Suppose that $V^{T} = 0$.
+Then $V=V_1\oplus\dots\oplus V_r$, where each $V_i$ is a definable connected irreducible $T$-module. \end{corollary} Note that we do not consider the nilpotent case since we need to work with a \textit{commutative} ring $R$ such that $R^p=R$ in order to implement our strategy.